-Government Human Rights Bodies: The National Assembly's Human Rights Committee, which operated independently of the government, is an advisory body that primarily hears individual complaints of human rights abuses.
+Government Human Rights Bodies: The National Assembly's Human Rights Committee, which operated independently of the government, is an advisory body that primarily hears individual complaints of human rights abuses and worked with the plaintiff and relevant stakeholders to reach a mutual settlement.
 The committee visited the Central Prison and the central deportation center throughout the year to review overcrowding, prison and detainee treatment, and the condition of both facilities.
 The committee had adequate resources and was considered effective.
-It did not issue reports during the year.
-In December 2015 the Ministry of Foreign Affairs established an office of human rights funded by and under the authority of the ministry's legal department.
-The office's purpose is to produce human rights reports and respond to such reports produced by international organizations and governments that reference Kuwait.
+In 2015 the Ministry of Foreign Affairs established an office of human rights funded by and under the authority of the ministry's legal department.
+The office's purpose is to produce human rights reports and respond to such reports produced by international organizations and governments that referenced the country.